 Opting for IVF

-Lesbian couples actually have two options when it comes to getting pregnant.
+Female couples actually have two options when it comes to getting pregnant.
 Artificial insemination takes a concentrated sample from the chosen sperm donor and injects it into the fallopian tubes.
 This method has the same likelihood of achieving pregnancy as intercourse—it may take a few months before a viable pregnancy to occur.
 And it only allows one woman in the couple to participate in the pregnancy, since she uses her own egg and also carries the baby.
 In vitro fertilization is not only more successful, it also gives couples the unique option where both women can participate.

 The IVF Process

-In vitro fertilization (IVF), the second option lesbian couples have to get pregnant, offers a high chance of pregnancy with the first attempt.
+In vitro fertilization (IVF), the second option female couples have to get pregnant, offers a high chance of pregnancy with the first attempt.
 If they choose, one woman can donate her egg, have it fertilized by the donated sperm, and then carry the baby herself as well.

 However, the IVF procedure gives both women the opportunity to participate in the pregnancy if they want.
 One partner can donate the egg, and once it’s fertilized, it’s implanted into the uterus of the other woman, and she carries and delivers the baby.
 The woman who donates the egg becomes the baby’s genetic mother, and the woman who carries the baby is its birth mother.